“Forgotten Hollywood”- TCM to set Sail on Classic Cruise!

 Profiles in History is the offical auction house calculating the final tally of sales (estimated at $22.8 million).
 Nancy Seltzer & Associates handled the publicity, which was immense.
 Debbie Reynolds has already scheduled a sister auction for December.

 J.P.
 Myers started a similar campaign in 2010 for Jack Norworth, the man who wrote Take Me Out to the Ballgame.
 Because of his efforts, a fan built and donated a 2,000-pound granite monument to Norworth.
-Another fan covered the cemetery costs.
+Another fan covered burial costs.
 Hall of Fame pitcher Rollie Fingers appeared at the July 11th ceremony.